Zoo New England – The Franklin Park Zoo

 Honestly, I was a bit surprised at how small this zoo was being located in a major city.
 We walked around the whole zoo in about an hour.
 I am used to spending at least half a day at the zoo!
 This could be a good or bad thing depending on how much exercise you are willing to do.
-Franklin Park Zoo just had a bit of a run down look to it – not enough landscaping, nowhere nice to picnic, and too many chain link fences instead of nice enclosures.
-I would say it is need of a restoration!
+Franklin Park Zoo’s overall look was a bit run down – not enough landscaping, nowhere nice to picnic, and too many chain link fences instead of nice enclosures.
+I would say it is in need of a restoration!

 However, you will still find several nice exhibits including a pretty cool butterfly exhibit where you will enjoy plenty of nice photo opportunities.
 And the close up Tiger exhibit was also fantastic!
-Overall, enjoy the zoo works best as a nice add on activity during your trip to Boston.
+Overall, enjoy the zoo as a nice add on activity during your trip to Boston.
 Don’t come to Boston solely for a zoo trip; you are bound to be dissapointed.
-Save your zoo trip for another city.
+Save your zoo trip for another city like Chicago or San Diego.

 The Butterfly exhibit..